Zamiell/isaac-faq/Mod-Organization.md

 ## 1) Main --> Feature

-Use depedency injection and have all callback registration happen in the files dedicated to the item/feature.
+Have all callback registration happen in the files dedicated to the item/feature.

 This looks like: